Post

 return sum(a * b for a, b in zip(v,u))

 Here’s another big idea: it doesn’t matter if you write something like the first implementation on your first try.
 Putting the specific implementation details in a function, (dot, in this case) allows us to refactor our implementation without breaking or changing any other code.
 We can think of functions as constituting a “contract” with anyone who calls our code: they provide the specified inputs, and the function provides the specified output.
 How a function does this is (more or less) its business: it’s a black box, so if we change what happens inside the black box, no one will notice.
+This brushes up against two huge and closely related ideas in software development called encapsulation and coupling.

 The next course in the sequence, CS 3500, serves as a larger scale course on software design and refactoring, and focuses on writing code with the Model-View-Controller design pattern and then refactoring and expanding it over the course of several assignments.
 The course draws heavily on Effective Java by Joshua Bloch and Design Patterns: Elements of Reusable Object-Oriented Software (commonly referred to as “gang of four”), both of which are crucial resources.
 I’d also include Game Programming Patterns as a reference for useful programming patterns, most of which arise in all kinds of software.

-Algorithms
+Part 6: Algorithms

 Further Reading